-Subscription services, like The Farmer’s Dog, realized this and, in a sense, have become the Blue Apron for dogs.
+Subscription services, like The Farmer’s Dog have become the Blue Apron for dogs.
 Much like a HelloFresh-type service, The Farmer’s Dog delivers pre-selected meals right to your doorstep on a weekly basis.
 When you sign up, the service’s site will prompt you with a few questions, so that the chefs over at Farmer’s Dog can serve up the best meals for your pooch based on their age, breed, weight, activity level and unique sensitivities or allergies.

 Each weekly box consists of meals made from human-grade ingredients, packed with the highest level of natural nutrients.
 While the ingredients tend to be pretty simple, that may be for the best.
 Not to mention, they’re carefully selected by board-certified veterinary nutritionists so that your pet has the most-balanced diet possible.

 While The Farmer’s Dog tends to be among the top tier of fresh pet food subscription services, a few other highly rated companies have followed in their footsteps, including Spot and Tango, Nom Nom, Pet Plate, and Ollie.